Azure/azure-cosmos-dotnet-v3/docs/SdkDesign.md

 Even on clients configured on Direct mode, there can be [HTTP requests that get routed to Gateway](https://docs.microsoft.com/azure/cosmos-db/sql/sql-sdk-connection-modes#direct-mode).
 The `ConnectionMode` defined in the `CosmosClientOptions` affect data-plane operations (operations related to Items, like CRUD or query over existing Items in a Container) but metadata/control-plane operations (that appear as [MetadataRequests](https://docs.microsoft.com/azure/cosmos-db/monitor-cosmos-db-reference#request-metrics) on Azure Monitor) are sent through HTTP to Gateway.

 The ServerStoreModel contains the Direct connectivity stack, which takes care of discovering, for each operation, which is the [physical partition](https://docs.microsoft.com/azure/cosmos-db/partitioning-overview#physical-partitions) to route to and which replica/s should be contacted.
-The Direct connectivity stack includes a [consistency component](#consistency-direct-mode) and the TCP protocol implementation.
+The Direct connectivity stack includes a [retry layer](#direct-mode-retry-layer), a [consistency component](#consistency-direct-mode) and the TCP protocol implementation.

 The GatewayStoreModel connects to the Cosmos DB Gateway and sends HTTP requests through our [CosmosHttpClient](../Microsoft.Azure.Cosmos/src/HttpClient/CosmosHttpClientCore.cs), which just wraps the `HttpClient` through a retry layer to handle transient timeouts.